tplooker/pfc-jwk-cwk-id/draft-ietf-cose-bls-key-representations.md

 ## Bls12381 Key Pairs

-The following showcase COSE_key examples for both the G1 and G2 subgroups of the Bls12381 curve.
+The following examples showcase COSE_key examples for both the G1 and G2 subgroups of the Bls12381 curve.
 Note, the examples also include the corresponding private key, expressed through the inclusion of the “d” (-4) parameter.

 An example COSE_Key for the Bls12381 curve where the public key is in the G1 subgroup expressed as an octet string.